 - Colchicine - an alternative if NSAIDs or steroids are contra-indicated.

 Treatment of OA with CPPD should be managed according to the general guidelines for treating OA.
-See separate Osteoarthritis article.
+See the separate Osteoarthritis article.

 - Some patients develop progressive joint damage with functional limitation.